AllenInstitute/BarWare-pipeline/README.md

 ```

 Once these inputs are available, the BarMixer pipeline can be run using the `run_BarMixer.sh` shell script.
 This script has 3 parameters:
-- `-s`: the path to the SampleSheet.csv file
+- `-s`: the path to the samplesheet.csv file
 - `-w`: the path to the WellSheet.csv file
 - `-o`: A directory to use for outputs

 ```
 bash BarcodeTender-pipeline/run_BarMixer.sh \
-  -s X017_SampleSheet.csv
+  -s X017_samplesheet.csv
   -w X017_WellSheet.csv \
   -o X017_demultiplex_results
 ```